 Flooding can cause substantial damage to property and infrastructure.
 The Federal Emergency Management Agency (FEMA) quantifies flood risk by mapping various flood zones.
 The floodway is the channel directly adjacent to a body of water that is above water during periods of normal water elevation.
 The fringe areas of the floodplain (the entire area at risk of flooding) are either in the 1.0% or the 0.2% annual percent chance of flooding zones.
 However, as precipitation events increase in frequency and become more severe, the 1.0% and 0.2% annual chance zones are likely optimistic estimates meaning that infrastructure for the 1.0% and 0.2% annual hazards is likely underestimating the true amount of risk.
+The City reviews FEMA floodplain maps on a yearly basis.

-To control the movement of water and reduce flood risk the City of Novi has adopted storm water regulations.
-Most development/redevelopment projects in Novi require a storm water management plan.
-The plan is reviewed by the city engineer and approved by the Planning Commission.
+To control the movement of water and reduce flood risk, the City of Novi has adopted storm water regulations.
+Most development/redevelopment projects in Novi require a storm water management plan which is reviewed by the city engineer and approved by the Planning Commission.
+These stormwater regulations have recently been updated to be consistent with Oakland County standards.
+However, only new developments or major projects are required to update their stormwater plans.

-First Street Foundation, a climate risk assessment group that analyzes risk at a property level, estimated that nationally 14.6 million properties are at risk of substantial flooding, 70% higher than the number reported by FEMA.
-First Street Foundation estimates that a 1% flood event has a 26% chance of occurring over the next 30 years and the 0.2% flood event has a 6% chance of occurring over the next 30 years.
-According to the First Street Foundation, an estimated 496 residential homes, 30 commercial properties, and 4 social facilities (schools. libraries, etc.) are at minor risk of flooding in Novi.
-While this represents less than 1% of the city's properties, the impacts can be grave for the property owners.
+First Street Foundation, a climate risk assessment group that analyzes risk at a property level, estimated that nationally 14.6 million properties are at risk of substantial flooding, 70% higher than the number reported by FEMA.5 First Street Foundation estimates that a 1% flood event has a 26% chance of occurring over the next 30 years and the 0.2% flood event has a 6% chance of occurring over the next 30 years.
+According to the First Street Foundation, an estimated 496 residential homes, 30 commercial properties, and 4 social facilities (schools, libraries, etc.) are at minor risk of flooding in Novi.6 While this represents less than 1% of the city's properties, the impacts can be grave for the property owners.